 Activities must be targeted to address specific student needs.
 In-house PD, outside PD, and imbedded, in-class PD are all possible, including reasonable travel costs.
 Class-size reduction is not an allowed use for equitable services funds.
+To be allowable, activities selected must be reasonable and necessary.

-Focus on Title II-A: Paying for Services

-The LEA should endeavor to pre-pay all possible costs of PD.
+Focus on Title II-A: Paying for Services 60 The LEA should endeavor to pre-pay all possible costs of PD.
 If some cannot be pre-paid, teachers/staff may be reimbursed directly for allowable travel, hotel, meal and conference costs.
 Do not reimburse the private school directly.